 Mountaineering is a step up in seriousness from hill walking, and it's important that your clothing and equipment keep pace with that change.

-Further advice is available on a number of pieces of winter kit, which will help when finding out what is necessary and/or best for your particular needs.
+Further advice on winter kit, which will help when finding out what is necessary and/or best for your particular needs.